Technical Rescue: Confined Space & Hazmat—Interoperability = Success

 Jake Hoffman

-Jake Hoffman is a firefighter with the Toledo, OH, Fire & Rescue Department who is assigned to Rescue Squad 7.
+Jake Hoffman is a private with the Toledo, OH, Fire & Rescue Department who is assigned to Rescue Squad 7.
 He has spent time assigned to both the Special Operations Bureau and the Training Bureau.
 Hoffman is a HAZMAT team manager with the Ohio-Task Force 1 Urban Search and Rescue Team.
 He is a co-owner of Squad 5 Fire Training.

 Voice Your Opinion!